w3c/strategy/.github/ISSUE_TEMPLATE/05-Chartering.md

 Horizontal Reviews: apply the Github label "Horizontal review requested" to request reviews for accessibility (a11y), internationalization (i18n), privacy, security, and TAG. **Also add a "card" for this issue to the [Strategy Funnel](https://github.com/orgs/w3c/projects/97/views/2).**

+## Substantive changes

+Short description (or link to it) of the substantive changes in this charter.
+Use "None or N/A" otherwise.

 ## Communities suggested for outreach

 ## Known or potential areas of concern